LiliyaSemenenko/Chess-Blunders-Analysis/README.md

 # Chess-Blunders-Analysis
-Analysis of chess blunders using Poisson Regression model in both R and SAS.
+Analysis of chess blunders using the Poisson Regression model in both R and SAS.

 ## Introduction
 Since September 2022, my passion for chess has grown immensely, leading me to play the game daily.
 Seeking improvement, I immersed myself in analyzing chess games at various skill levels.
 Through this exploration, I made a fascinating observation: regardless of players' strength, they can still make blunders during a game.
-As blundering remains a challenge for me personally, I embarked on a project to explore a dataset related to chess blunders.
+As blundering remains a challenge for me, I embarked on a project to explore a dataset related to chess blunders.
 This dataset, sourced from Kaggle and originally posted on Lichess [1], provides predictors for both white and black players, alongside a response variable indicating the total number of blunders made by white.
 To identify significant predictors of blunders, I employed the Poisson regression method.

 ## Background
 This project explores the occurrence of blunders in the game of chess.
 Chess, a renowned board game dating back to the 7th century, involves two players competing on a 64-square board arranged in an eight-by-eight grid.
 Each player begins with sixteen pieces, including a king, queen, rooks, bishops, knights, and pawns.
 The game commences with the player controlling the white pieces, followed by the player controlling the black pieces.
 The objective is to checkmate the opponent's king, rendering it under immediate attack (check) with no escape (checkmate).
 Additionally, there are various ways a game can end in a draw [2].